skyler1ackerman/issueWriter/README.md

 To use issue writer, simply make a `config.py` file in the same directory and add a string varible `TOKEN` with your github token.
 Visit [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) to set up an access token.

+You will also need to install PyGithub with `pip install PyGithub` and XlsxWriter with `pip install XlsxWriter`

 ### Running issueWriter

 When run, the issueWriter should ask you to select a repo by number out of your existing repos.
 It will then ask you for a label to filter by (usually bug) and a label to exclude (usually verified).
 It will then write all of the issues to an xlsx file called "issueSheet".